Sveti Martin na Muri

 Where to stay

-The destination address is LifeClass Terme Sveti Martin (often abbreviated Terme Sveti Martin) — the spa resort with hotel, apartments and chalet villas at Toplice Sveti Martin, 2 km from the village centre.
+The destination address is LifeClass Terme Sveti Martin (often abbreviated Terme Sveti Martin), the spa resort with hotel, apartments and chalet villas at Toplice Sveti Martin, 2 km from the village centre.
 It has the deepest accommodation range for the area (verify currency on termesvetimartin.com).
-For a more atmospheric and cheaper stay, the village proper has a small number of family-run rural guesthouses; the Mlinarska Kuća (the restored watermill house) is the most identifiable and traditional.
+The village proper is cheaper and more atmospheric, with a small number of family-run rural guesthouses; the Mlinarska Kuća (the restored watermill house) is the most identifiable and traditional.
 The wine villages of Štrigova (10 km west, the apex of the Međimurje wine road) and Žabnik also have rural agriturismo-style accommodation.
 For a Slovenian-side base, the village of Lendava (15 km, across the border) has a comfortable hotel stock at lower prices and easier connections back into Slovenia.

 What to eat

-Međimurje cuisine sits at the Pannonian-Pontebbano seam — heavy on dairy, pork, river fish, sour cherry, buckwheat (heljda) and the famous Međimurje gibanica, a layered savoury-sweet cake of poppy seed, walnut, cottage cheese and apple.
-The destination meal in the village is at the Terme Sveti Martin's hotel restaurants for the wider tourist trade, or at one of the village tavernas (gostionica) for the local plate.
+Međimurje cuisine sits at the Pannonian-Pontebbano seam: heavy on dairy, pork, river fish, sour cherry, buckwheat (heljda) and the famous Međimurje gibanica, a layered savoury-sweet cake of poppy seed, walnut, cottage cheese and apple.
+In the village, the Terme Sveti Martin's hotel restaurants feed the wider tourist trade; the village tavernas (gostionica) serve the local plate.
 Mlinarska Kuća (the watermill restaurant) is the canonical address for traditional Međimurje cooking.
-The Štrigova wine road runs from Sveti Martin west — pull off at Cmrečnjak, Lovrec or Hažić family wineries for tastings (verify currency).
-The regional wines are the Pušipel (the local name for the Furmint grape), Muškat žuti and Graševina — all white, all elegant, all under-known outside Croatia.
-Međimurje horse stud farm at Žabnik is the other regional anchor.
+The Štrigova wine road runs west from Sveti Martin; pull off at the Cmrečnjak, Lovrec or Hažić family wineries for tastings (verify currency).
+The regional wines are white: Pušipel (the local name for the Furmint grape), Muškat žuti, Graševina.
+All elegant, all under-known outside Croatia.
+The Međimurje horse stud farm at Žabnik is the other regional anchor.

 What to do

-Drive or cycle the Štrigova-Sveti Martin wine road through the Međimurske Gorice — a 25-km loop with views across the Mura into Slovenia and Hungary, signposted at the village-level pullouts.
-Walk a section of the Mura-Drava Regional Park trails along the riverbank — partially shared with cycling routes that connect to the Slovenian Mura cycle path on the other side.
+Drive or cycle the Štrigova-Sveti Martin wine road through the Međimurske Gorice, a 25-km loop with views across the Mura into Slovenia and Hungary, signposted at the village-level pullouts.
+Follow the Mura-Drava Regional Park trails along the riverbank; stretches are shared with cycling routes that connect to the Slovenian Mura cycle path on the other side.
 Spend a half-day at Terme Sveti Martin for the thermal pools and the spa (the mineral water from the Vučkovec spring has been used for bathing since 1936).
-Visit the parish church of Saint Martin (gothic origins, baroque restyle, with engraved corbels dated 1468 and gothic fresco fragments).
+Visit the parish church of Saint Martin: gothic origins, baroque restyle, engraved corbels dated 1468, gothic fresco fragments.
 The Međimurje horse stud farm at Žabnik runs visits and riding sessions.
-The Hotiza border crossing into Slovenia opens day-trips to Lendava (15 km) and Murska Sobota (30 km) for the Slovenian Pomurje side.
+And the Hotiza border crossing into Slovenia opens day-trips to Lendava (15 km) and Murska Sobota (30 km) on the Slovenian Pomurje side.

 Respect

 Sveti Martin na Muri is a working agricultural village with a small permanent population.
-The wine-road tastings are working farms — book ahead and do not arrive in large groups unannounced.
+The wine-road tastings happen on family farms: book ahead, and do not arrive in large groups unannounced.
 The Mura river ecosystem is a Natura 2000 protected area and part of the UNESCO Mura-Drava-Danube Transboundary Biosphere Reserve; do not collect plants, do not swim in protected zones, do not drive on the floodplain access roads in nesting season (March-June).
 The left-bank floodplain on the Slovenian side is part of an ongoing Croatia-Slovenia border dispute that local residents prefer not to discuss with visitors.
-Greet shopkeepers in Croatian — dobar dan, hvala — or in Hungarian if you have the words.
+Greet shopkeepers in Croatian (dobar dan, hvala), or in Hungarian if you have the words.
 Saint Martin's Day (around 11 November) is the village's calendar peak and a community event, not a tourist spectacle.

 Practical notes